chenwyi2/kubeloadbalancer/README.md

   kubeloadbalancer:github.com/chenwyi2/kubeloadbalancer
   kubeapi:github.com/coredns/kubeapi
   ```
-  *Can't got get with bitbucket because it's not a valid go pacakge repository*
+  *Can't got get from Bitbucket which is not a valid go pacakge repository*

 ## Ready